menglin0320/CS498HS_final_project/README.md

 ```shell
 python3 cross_validation.py 10
 ```
-Notice that this cross validation may take about an hour to run.
+Notice that this cross validation takes days on a laptop.
 And the script can be resource demanding, it's better to run it on a lab machine.

 For the following two steps, you have to run:
 ```shell